-Your NTC rate applies only to those contributions made directly to your defined benefit (i.e. the Employer and member compulsory contributions).
-It does not extend to any additional employer contributions paid to your Employer Additional Account and/or any additional voluntary contributions paid from pre-tax salary to your Voluntary Account - these contributions are calculated outside of the NTC formula.
-These additional contributions are added to the amount of the NTCs to determine the total amount of your concessional contributions.
+Your NTC rate is only in respect of your defined benefit.
+It does not extend to any employer contributions paid to your Employer Additional Account and/or any additional voluntary contributions paid from pre-tax salary to your Additional Voluntary Accounts - these contributions are calculated outside of the NTC formula.
+These additional contributions are added to the amount of the NTC to determine your total concessional contributions.